Azathoth-NyarlathoTep/azathoth-nyarlathotep.github.io/_posts/2025-1-15-DutchDisease.md

 2. *'Haus' and 'house' are cognates.*

 ### anodyne
-> intended to avoid causing offence or disagreement, especially by not expressing strong feelings or opinions.
+> intended to avoid causing offence or disagreement, especially by not expressing strong feelings or opinions(adj.温和的，n.止痛药)

 ### fuss
 > 1. (n.) unnecessary excitement, worry or activity.